PNNL-Comp-Mass-Spec/DBSchema_PgSQL_DMS/Readme.md

 The original database schema for DMS is in the Microsoft SQL Server format, and can be found in the [DBSchema_DMS repo](https://github.com/PNNL-Comp-Mass-Spec/DBSchema_DMS) on GitHub.

-Migration of the SQL Server tables, views, stored procedures and functions is in progress.
+Migration of the SQL Server tables, views, stored procedures and functions to PostgreSQL is a work in progress.

+## Schema

 The following table describes the PostgreSQL schemas for DMS, along with the Source SQL Server Database for each schema.

-# Schema

 |Database | Schema   | Description                         | Source SQL Server DB   |
 |---------|----------|-------------------------------------|------------------------|